20 Countries by Most People Living with HIV-AIDS

 10. China

-China is the most populated country, and the number of persons infected with HIV is believed to be approximately 1.25 million or 0.1 percent of China’s entire population.
+China is the most populated country, and the number of people infected with HIV is believed to be approximately 1.25 million, or 0.1 percent of China’s entire population.
 The Chinese government has made numerous advancements in the prevention of HIV infections.

 China flag